 Tennessee has a one-year statute of limitations on a personal injury case, meaning that 366 days after your accident is too late to file a suit.

 Our team will not only represent and advocate for you when it comes to your claim, but we can help you decide if legal action will be necessary.

 At Fault Laws in Tennessee

-When it comes to car accident cases and claims in Tennessee, the state utilizes what is known as “at-fault” insurance.
-Different from states like Kentucky and Florida that use “no-fault” insurance, at-fault insurance means that whichever party caused the accident is responsible for paying damages.
+When it comes to car accident cases and claims in Tennessee, the state uses “at-fault” insurance.
+Different from states that use “no-fault” insurance, at-fault insurance means that whichever party caused the accident is responsible for paying damages.

-This means, for example, if you are t-boned by someone who ran a red light, and they are found to be at-fault, you will be able to recover damages and injuries suffered therein.
+This means, for example, if you are t-boned by someone who ran a red light, and they are found to be at-fault, you can recover compensation for damages and injuries suffered.